AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 You can delete selected assets in the Browse panel and delete entire folders.
 Deleted assets and folders are moved to the Trash folder, where they remain for seven days before being permanently deleted.

 When you deleted an asset, all assets derived from it are deleted as well.
-For example, deleting an image for which you created zoom targets deletes the zoom targets along with the image.
+For example, deleting an image for which you created Zoom Targets deletes the Zoom Targets along with the image.

 Zoom targets, image attributes, and history entries are permanently deleted when you delete the assets from which they derive.
 They are not moved along with the asset to the Trash folder; they cannot be restored from the Trash.